Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \subsection{Detectability}

 We begin by studying the detectability of data poisoning attacks relative to the number of injected, poisoned samples.
-Our hypothesis is that attackers who increase their attack effectiveness by over-poisoning also increase the detectability of their attack.
-To study detectability, we compare Neural Cleanse~\cite{wang2019neural} and our Calibrated Trigger Inversion (see \Cref{alg:neural-cleanse++}) against a clean label and poison label attack.
+Our hypothesis is that attackers who increase their attack's effectiveness and robustness by over-poisoning also increase the detectability of their attack.
+To study detectability, we compare Neural Cleanse~\cite{wang2019neural} and our Calibrated Trigger Inversion (see \Cref{alg:neural-cleanse,alg:neural-cleanse++}) against a clean-label and poison-label attack.
 For brevity, we moved \Cref{alg:neural-cleanse} describing Neural Cleanse into the Appendix.